Tap Water Safe

 Source of Water in Agra, India

-Agra's tap water primarily comes from the Yamuna River, which is prone to pollution from industrial and domestic waste.
+Agra's tap water primarily comes from the Yamuna River, which is the main surface water source for the city.

 Agra Drinking Fountains